-Nicholson/Riola Estates v.
+Case Title: Nicholson/Riola Estates v.
 Rico Aviation

 On April 28, 2017, a Pilatus Aircraft Ltd PC12 with registration number N933DC crashed near the Rick Husband Amarillo International Airport shortly after take off.
-The plane was operated as an air ambulance flight and was en route to Clovis, New Mexico to transport a patient back to Amarillo.
+The plane was operated as an air ambulance flight and was en route to Clovis, New Mexico, to transport a patient back to Amarillo.
 The pilot and two medical flight members were killed in the crash, and the airplane was destroyed.
 A post-impact fire destroyed much of the wreckage.
 At the time of the crash, instrument meteorological conditions were prevalent, and the plane was being operated under an instrument flight rules flight plan.
 The plane was owned and operated by Rico Aviation.

 As the plane took off, the pilot requested permission to climb to a final altitude of 8,000 feet, which was approved.
 After reaching approximately 6,000 feet, the traffic controller notified the pilot that he was no longer receiving the plane’s transponder.
 The pilot did not answer, and there were no further transmissions.
 A local controller reported seeing a fireball, and video from a nearby truck stop shows the plane descending at a 45-degree angle.
 The crash occurred in a small pasture.
 All three occupants were killed upon impact.

 The pilot had been employed by Rico Aviation for approximately six months.
 He possessed a commercial certificate with multiple-engine land and instructor airplane ratings.
 Several employees and supervisors of Rico Aviation reported having flown with the pilot, and all stated that they had no concerns about his skills or training.
-He had 5,866 total flying hours in all aircraft, but only 73 hours in the Pilatus PC12.
+He had 5,866 total flying hours in all, but only 73 hours in the Pilatus PC12.

 The weather at the time of the accident required instrument navigation due to moderate air turbulence.
 Flights that landed just before the Pilatus took off noted light turbulence.
 A commercial flight that departed approximately an hour after the incident reported heavy turbulence and storm cells.
-No information exists to show what weather information the pilot of the Pilatus was given before takeoff, and it is not known to what extent the weather may have impacted this flight.
+No information exists to show what weather information the pilot of the Pilatus was given before takeoff, and it is unknown to what extent the weather may have impacted this flight.

-Slack Davis Sanger is representing the family of one of the flight nurses, a 42 year old single mother of a minor child.
+Slack Davis Sanger is representing the family of one of the flight nurses, a 42-year-old single mother of a minor child.